 Have you ever struggled to write important email messages?
 Have you ever wondered whether your email messages reflect the professional persona you wish to project?
 Given the importance of email in academic and professional settings, the ability to write effective e-mail messages is an essential skill.
 In this workshop we will focus on strategies for writing clear, effective and professional email.
-We will discuss the aspects of email that make it likely to be read, to be easily understood, and to create a good impression.
+We will discuss the aspects of email that make it likely to be read, to be easily understood, and to generate the outcome you seek.
 Bring a few samples of your important email messages to analyze.

 WHAT IS ACADEMIC STYLE?

 Whether you are writing a research article, proposal, conference abstract or dissertation, it is important to pay attention to style.
 Academic style is not so much a matter of following rules, but more a matter of making choices.
 Even if you are aware of the stylistic conventions of your field and of academic writing in general, you may also seek ways to more strongly position yourself and create your scholarly identity.
 In this workshop we will discuss some common features of academic style and how to make effective choices.
 Bring a text you are currently working on for analysis.

 Thursday, January 24, 6-8 PM, Room: 110 Weiser Hall Sign Up Here